JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2021-06-04-GSOTankCleaning.md

 projects: GSO Astrangia
 ---

+## Goal: Establish coral and tank cleaning protocols for GSO Astrangia

 Cleaning of experimental tanks at GSO (Blout 104) should occur at least once a week.
 To clean each tank, do the following:

 ##### 1) Fill trays with water and remove coral rack from tank.